mgechev/blog.mgechev.com/_posts/2017-09-16-developing-simple-interpreter-transpiler-compiler-tutorial.md

   - Computer Science
 ---

 I already wrote a couple of essays related to the development of programming languages that I was extremely excited about!
-For instance, in "[Static Code Analysis of Angular 2 and TypeScript Projects](http://blog.mgechev.com/2016/02/29/static-code-analysis-angular-typescript/)"<sup>[1]</sup> I explored the basics of the front-end of the compilers, explaining the phases of lexical analysis, syntax analysis and abstract-syntax trees.
+For instance, in "[Static Code Analysis of Angular 2 and TypeScript Projects](http://blog.mgechev.com/2016/02/29/static-code-analysis-angular-typescript/)"<sup>[1]</sup> I explored the basics of the front end of the compilers, explaining the phases of lexical analysis, syntax analysis and abstract-syntax trees.

 Recently I published "[Developing Statically Typed Programming Language](http://blog.mgechev.com/2017/08/05/typed-lambda-calculus-create-type-checker-transpiler-compiler-javascript/)"<sup>[2]</sup>.
 This post shown a simple, statically typed, functional programming language inspired by lambda calculus.
-There I outsourced the front-end part of the compiler development to a parser generator and focused on the back-end in the faces of a module for type checking and one for code generation.
+There I outsourced the front end part of the compiler development to a parser generator and focused on the back end in the faces of a module for type checking and one for code generation.

 In this blog post we'll cover the basics from end-to-end!
 We'll develop an extremely simple compiler on 25 lines of JavaScript!
 Our compiler will have: